Iqbolshoh/php-database-manager/README.md

   - **$condition:** An optional SQL condition (e.g., `WHERE id = 1`).
 - **Returns:** An associative array of the result set.
 - **Details:**
-  - Constructs and executes a `SELECT` query.
+  - Constructs and executes a `SELECT` query to fetch data from the specified table.
+  - If no condition is provided, all rows are selected by default.

 ### [insert($table, $data)](#insert)